clemlal/installscripts/README.md

 This scrips installs all the minimal, lightweight and keyboard centered applications that I use for productivity on a daily basis.
 This part is far from being complete and I am still trying to convert my heavy programs to lighter alternatives all the time.
-However, as for today, it install the following programs :
+However, as for today, it only installs the following programs :

 * Terminator : A terminal emulator and multiplexor.
 It fits perfectly in my